anisomorphic/Practical-Non-blocking-Unordered-Lists/README.md

 # Practical-Non-blocking-Unordered-Lists
-Practical Non-blocking Unordered Lists
+A Java based highly-concurrent linked list algorithm based on work by Zhang, Et Al.

-Michael Harris, Marcus Sooter {mmph87,mdsooter}@Knights.ucf.edu
+by Michael Harris, Marcus Sooter

+{mmph87,mdsooter}(at)Knights.ucf.edu
 University of Central Florida